-the power of modus ponens (a.k.a. detachment)
+the power of modus ponens or detachment

 For thousands of years students of logic were tortured by having to memorize the different kinds of valid and invalid syllogisms handed down by Aristotle and the logicians who succeeded him.
 Even as late as the 1960's and 1970's logic students at major South African universities were forced to do syllogisms.